 Opal cutters generally prefer the use of a diamond saw to shape the rough opal into a smoother product.
 One challenge is to cut off the proper amount of excess material.
-Usually, designers aim to cut the common or damaged portions of Fire Opal, leaving the final stone of the highest quality possible.
+Usually, designers aim to cut the common or damaged portions of fire opal, leaving the final stone of the highest quality possible.
 And these craftsmen refrain from cutting off too much, to prevent compromising the final size of the gemstone.

 Written By: Michael Joseph Sabo

-Edited By: Adam Azad Kaligi
+Co-Written By: Adam Azad Kaligi, PG